 If your application is not considered complete this means we have not received all the information to complete an assessment.
 We can only advise on a timeframe once all outstanding requirements have been provided (those timeframes are provided above).

-After your application has been assigned, if additional material is required your registration officer will contact you to advise what you need to provide with your application.
+After your application has been assigned, if additional material is required your regulatory officer will contact you to advise what you need to provide with your application.

 If you are unsure what you may need to submit with your application, please contact us to find out.
 You can call our customer service team on 1300 419 495.

-If you are not able to fully comply with a registration requirement, for example if you have a criminal history that could pose a risk in relation to your practice or you have a health condition that may affect your ability to practise, your National Board may propose to place conditions on your registration in order to protect the public.
-Placing conditions on your registration is to enable you to practise while mitigating any risk posed.
+If you are not able to fully comply with a registration requirement, for example if you have a criminal history that could pose a risk in relation to your practice or you have a health impairment that may affect your ability to practise, your National Board may propose to place conditions on your registration in order to protect the public.

 Any proposal to place conditions on your registration or refuse your application is made by your National Board.
 If a National Board intends to grant registration with conditions or to refuse the application, we will let you know.
 You may then elect to make a submission to the National Board responding to that proposal.
 The National Board will consider your submission before making a final decision.

 If you do not provide a submission within the timeframe, we will grant the registration subject to the proposed conditions.
-A letter will be sent to you advising that registration was granted subject to conditions and that if you want to appeal the decision, you can contact the tribunal in your state or territory.
+A letter will be sent to you advising that registration was granted subject to conditions.

 You may appeal to a tribunal.
 There are tribunals in each state and territory.
 See the Appeals fact sheet for more information.

-Did you know that if your application for registration has been refused by a National Board or you accidentally overpaid, there may be circumstances in which you may receive a refund?
+If your application for registration has been refused by a National Board or you accidentally overpaid, there may be circumstances in which you may receive a refund.
 Find out more, including any conditions that apply, in the factsheet below.